Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Optimization for Back Conversion to Cartesian Ring Coordinates

 \section{Optimization for Back Conversion to Cartesian Ring Coordinates}

 To convert from the set of redundant internal coordinates predicted by the model back to Cartesian coordinates, we solve the optimization in Equation~\eqref{eq:opt} to obtain a set of Cartesian coordinates that exactly satisfies the known bond distances in the ring.
 To demonstrate that this procedure is robust to noise, we repeatedly embed 4-, 5-, and 6-mer backbones in 3D using RDKit distance geometry, extract their (redundant) internal coordinates, and add noise to the dihedral angles at different noise scales (standard deviation of a normal distribution) while ensuring that angles always remain in the $[-\pi,\pi)$ range.
 This creates a set of inconsistent, redundant dihedral angles, i.e., there exists no direct correspondence in Cartesian coordinates.
-We recover a possible Cartesian configuration using Equation~\eqref{eq:opt} and compute RMSD and TFD for the ring atoms compared to the ``true'' internal coordinates from the RDKit geometry.
-Figure~\ref{fig:optimization} shows that even moderate errors ($\sim$\SI{0.1}{rad}) result in very small errors in terms of both RMSD ($\sim$\SI{0.1}{\angstrom}) and TFD ($\sim$0.02).
+We recover a possible Cartesian configuration using Equation~\eqref{eq:opt} and compute rRMSD and rTFD for the ring atoms compared to the ``true'' internal coordinates from the RDKit geometry.
+Figure~\ref{fig:optimization} shows that even moderate errors ($\sim$\SI{0.1}{rad}) result in very small errors in terms of both rRMSD ($\sim$\SI{0.1}{\angstrom}) and rTFD ($\sim$0.02).

 Notably, the optimization problem in Equation~\eqref{eq:opt} is non-convex and requires a suitable initial guess to perform well.
-We assign this initial guess by obtaining a Cartesian geometry using the approach of sequentially setting atom positions according to the sequence of bond distances, angles, and torsions starting from one of the atoms in the ring.
-The starting atom is selected such that the redundant bond distance most closely matches the true bond distance (obtained from the training data).
-Improving the initial guess could be another direction for future research.
+We assign this initial guess by obtaining a Cartesian geometry using the approach of sequentially setting atom positions according to the sequence of bond distances, angles, and torsions starting from each of the atoms in the ring.
+We then average the so-generated $n_{\text{ring}}$ sets of Cartesian coordinates and use the resulting coordinates as the initial guess.